diagnosenet/diagnosenet.github.io/_posts/2019-07-02-building-cluster-on-jetson-tk2.md

 ./4-buildAndInstallTensorFlow.sh
 ```

-During the installation, you may be asked again for the node's administrator password, which is `nvidia`.
+During the installation, you may be asked again for the node's administrator password.
 Since some parts (compilation of large codebases) take more than 15 minutes, this could happen several times.

-After having ran all these scripts, CUDA and TensorFlow should be set up on the node, and ready to run our experiments.
+After having ran all these scripts, CUDA and TensorFlow should be set up on the node.

+This installation process will be automated in the future, with one script launching the installation on every nodes through the OOBM interface.

-### Test the installation
+## Test the installation

 This is a small example that you can run on a node to test that the installation is complete.